voltagead/flaming-ironman/snippets/elegant-ajax.md

 ###Here's an easy, elegant way to retry a jQuery AJAX call that returns an error:

 ####Limit by retry count
+When the user clicks a button and they are expecting a reaction immediately, the ajax call tries itself three times right after each other if needed without waiting.
 ```
 $.ajax( {
     url : 'someurl',